Ara

 Colour Adult:

 Red and orange wash on face, crown and throat, deep yellow on neck.
 Crimson wing-coverts, blue primary wing feathers.
-White face, large black bill.
+White face, large black beak.
 Legs and feet slate grey.
 Upper tail and vent scarlet, mid-tail to tip blue.

 Colour Juvenile: